pcaston/OpenPeerPower.github.io/source/_integrations/demo.markdown

 ---
 title: Demo
-description: Instructions on how to use the Platform demos with Home Assistant.
+description: Instructions on how to use the Platform demos with Open Peer Power.
 ha_category:
   - Other
 ha_release: 0.7